 Featured Curricular Component

-Created by wilderness medicine expert Dr. Paul Auerbach and simulation expert Dr. Rebecca Smith-Coggins, professors in the Stanford University School of Medicine’s Department of Emergency Medicine, this realistic simulation will allow you to learn and practice potentially life-saving medical techniques, including wound care, control of bleeding, and splinting.
-All of these skills will come into play as you plan your next hiking or camping expedition.
+Created by wilderness medicine expert Dr. Paul Auerbach and simulation expert Dr. Rebecca Smith-Coggins, professors in the Stanford University School of Medicine’s Department of Emergency Medicine, this realistic simulation allows students to learn and practice potentially life-saving medical techniques, including wound care, control of bleeding, and splinting.
+All of these skills will come into play as they plan their next hiking or camping expedition.

-Please note, we are currently evaluating all aspects of NYLF Explore STEM and may make changes to the curriculum to ensure that the program meets the most up-to-date health and safety standards.
+Please note: We are currently evaluating all aspects of NYLF Explore STEM and may make changes to the curriculum or site visits to ensure the program meets the most up-to-date health and safety standards.